alenzamanyan/tensorflow-workshop/lesson-3/exercise-4.md

 ### Step 2:
 It may be hard to visually compare all the 10 values and have a good feel for how well we did.
 Thankfully, we already defined a loss function.
 So we can just fetch that value.
 What's the loss?

-**Make sure you've put all the code from this lesson into a Python file.
-It'll make it easier to quickly iterate in following steps.**

 ### Step 3:
 Let's tune some parameters to see if we can improve the results.
 Here's a list of the parameters that you can change to see the effects:
 * Number of neurons in the hidden layer.